Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: Introduction

+\NOTE{Others uncertainties in the modelling of bubble column hydrodynamics arise on the description of the turbulence in the liquid phase for which different approaches have been attempted (\cite{khan2017comparison}) and a new production model has been proposed (\cite{panicker2020computational}).
+This issue also concerns the description of the agitation induced by bubbles as a variety of mechanisms are able to generate velocity fluctuations in the continuous phase (\cite{risso2018agitation}) including cluster induced turbulence (\cite{capecelatro2015fluid,shu2019multiscale,panicker2020computational,baker2020reynolds}) due to meso-scale structures.
+Furthermore, the presence of such structures in bubble columns operated in the heterogeneous regime has been demonstrated in recent experiments (\cite{raimundo2019hydrodynamics}).}

-In this paper, the hydrodynamics of bubble columns is revisited in the light of recent experimental results: the latter support the idea that a strong analogy exists between a bubble column in the heterogeneous regime and turbulent buoyancy-driven flows in confined channels with zero mean flow.
-This prompted us to hypothesize that a dynamical equilibrium between inertia and buoyancy holds in the heterogeneous regime: such an equilibrium leads to a liquid velocity that scales as $V_{liquid}=\left( gD\varepsilon \right)^2$, where $g$ is the gravitational acceleration, $D$ the column diameter and $\varepsilon$ stands for the void fraction (\cite{cartellier2019bubble}).
-In this paper, that scaling proposal is analysed and tested against previous experimental data reported in the literature, as well as against gas phase velocities collected from a recently developed Doppler optical probe (\cite{lefebvre2019new,lefebvre2022new}).
-We will notably show that, for bubble columns operated in the heterogeneous regime, both mean and fluctuating axial velocities of the liquid phase and of the gas phase closely follow the proposed scaling.
-Furthermore, by introducing gas velocity measurements conditioned by the local concentration, we will show that the presence of meso-scale structures in the heterogeneous regime induces a relative velocity that is significantly larger than the bubble terminal velocity.
-Finally, a scaling law for that relative velocity will be also proposed and discussed.
+\NOTE{Hence, despite the limitations of current turbulence and agitation models, the introduction of an ad-hoc swarm coefficient in simulations happens to provide a somewhat reasonable agreement with experiments in terms of void fraction.
+Its seems thus that some robust physics takes place in the complex flows prevailing in the heterogeneous regime.
+To identify that physics, we revisit in this paper the hydrodynamics of bubble columns.
+Our starting point is} that recent experimental results support the idea that a strong analogy exists between a bubble column in the heterogeneous regime and turbulent buoyancy-driven flows in confined channels with zero mean flow.
+This prompted us to hypothesize that a dynamical equilibrium between inertia and buoyancy holds in the heterogeneous regime: such an equilibrium leads to a liquid velocity that scales as $V_{liquid} \sim \left( gD\varepsilon \right)^2$, where $g$ is the gravitational acceleration, $D$ the column diameter and $\varepsilon$ stands for the void fraction (\cite{cartellier2019bubble}).
+In this paper, that scaling proposal is analysed and tested against previous experimental data reported in the literature. \NOTE{ It is also tested against a new experimental dataset collected in a $D=0.4$m column that includes gas phase velocity statistics measured with a newly developed Doppler optical probe (\cite{lefebvre2019new,lefebvre2022new}).} We will notably show that, for bubble columns operated in the heterogeneous regime, both mean and fluctuating axial velocities of the liquid phase and of the gas phase closely follow the proposed scaling.
+Moreover, and to complement the velocities scalings, an empirical expression will be proposed for the void fraction that is backed up by a dimensional analysis, and by a Zuber \& Findlay (\cite{zuber1965average}) one-dimensional model relating void fraction and gas flow rate fraction.
+The comparison of that model with experiments shows that the axial evolution of the flow is significant, and that it deserves to be investigated to capture the flow structuration in the heterogeneous regime.